sikopet/blog/posts/splunk.md

 Basics
 ------

 The Splunk *index* is the repository for data ingested by Splunk software.
-As incoming data is indexed and transformed into events, Splunk software creates files of *rawdata* and *metadata* (index files).
-The files reside in sets of directories organized by age.
-These directories are called *buckets*.

-Events are stored in the index (for fast search) as two groups of files:
+Events are stored in the index as two groups of files:

 * Rawdata - raw data in a crompressed form
-* Index files - metadata files that point to the raw data
+* Index files (for fast search) - metadata files that point to the raw data

-.. these files reside in sets of directories, called buckets.
+.. these files reside in sets of directories, called *buckets*.
 An index tipycally consists of many buckets, organized by age: hot, warm, cold, frozen, thawed (hot bucket is being written to, and has not necessarily been optimized).

 Splunk stores data it indexed and its indexes within *flat files* in a structured directory (`$SPLUNK_HOME/var/lib/splunk`), meaning it doesn't require any database software running in the background.
 Splunk breaks data into events based on the timestamps it identifies.

 Event data - all IT data that has been added to software indexes.
-The individual pieces of data are called events.
+The individual pieces of data are called *events*.

 Splunk is designed as a platform extensible via Apps and Add-ons.
 Both are packaged *sets of configuration*.
+"Search" is the default App.

 * Apps - generally offer user interface
 * Add-ons - generally enable digesting of particular type of data

-"Search" is the default App.

 Instance types (components)
 ---------------------------